Skip to main content

 Run Espresso tests

-• testSuite - specify the Espresso test suite uploaded to BrowserStack.
-The test_suite_id is generated when you upload your test suite to BrowserStack.
-See Step 2.
+• testSuite: specify the test_suite_id, which is the unique identifier of the test suite you want to run.
+The test_suite_id is generated when you upload your test suite to BrowserStack, see Upload your test suite.

-• devices - specify a list of Android devices on which you want to test your app.
+• devices: specify a list of Android devices on which you want to test your app.
 For more information, see Specify devices.

-• accessibility - enable accessibility checks.
+• accessibility: enable accessibility checks.

-• accessibilityOptions - Configure the accessibilityOptions parameter to set various accessibility testing options.
+• accessibilityOptions: Configure the accessibilityOptions parameter to set various accessibility testing options.
 For a list of available accessibility options that you can use to configure your tests, see Configuration options.

 • In the API request, app, testSuite, and devices are mandatory parameters to start the test execution.